-We allocate net operating results of the Operating Partnership after preferred distributions to third parties and to us based on the partners' respective weighted average ownership interests in the Operating Partnership.
-Our weighted average ownership interest in the Operating Partnership was 79.7% and 79.3% for the nine months ended September 30, 2008 and 2007, respectively.
-As of September 30, 2008 and December 31, 2007, our ownership interest in the Operating Partnership was 79.9% and 79.4%, respectively.
-We adjust the limited partners' interests in the Operating Partnership at the end of each period to reflect their respective interests in the Operating Partnership.
+We allocate net operating results after preferred distributions based on our partners' respective weighted average ownership.
+Simon Property owns a majority of our common units, or units, and certain series of our preferred units.
+Simon Property's weighted average ownership interest in us was 79.7% and 79.3% for the nine months ended September 30, 2008 and 2007, respectively.
+As of September 30, 2008 and December 31, 2007, Simon Property's ownership interest in us was 79.9% and 79.4%, respectively.
+We adjust the limited partners' interests at the end of each period to reflect their respective ownership interests in us.

-Preferred distributions of the Operating Partnership in the accompanying statements of operations and cash flows represent distributions on outstanding preferred units of limited partnership interest.
+Preferred distributions in the accompanying statements of operations and cash flows represent distributions on our outstanding preferred units of limited partnership interest.